jlpteaching/ECS201C-Spring2019/HW2/HW2.md

 A [template](code) is provided for your convenience with the basic setup of the program.
 This template provides you the initialized queue interface to work with, and the skeleton for the other implementations.
 You are free to change the benchmarking program for your own purposes, but your code will be checked by programs which assume you adhere to the interfaces provided.
 A makefile has also been added to the template that will help you in compiling the code.
 You might need to change the flags in the makefile during debug phase.
 Do revert them back to allow compiler optimizations.

 Download the template from [here](code).
-  - queues.h contains the mutex-based queue implementation, as well as skeletons of other implementations for you to fill out
+  - queues.h contains the mutex-based queue implementation, as well as skeletons of other implementations for you to fill out.
+This is where your code will go.
   - test.cc is the benchmarking program, which needs to be modified slightly as you add newer implementations, and is invoked thus-

   ```
   ./test <num_iterations> <producer_threads> <consumer_threads>
   ```

 The number of producer threads is only used for the mutex and the LF3, while the number of consumer threads is used for the mutex and LF2.
 The benchmarking program runs the tests for a given number of iterations, and averages the throughput.
 Some useful macros and test parameters are provided at the beginning of test.cc

 ## Problem 1: Utilize fine-grained Locks

 Write a version of the fixed-sized queue with fine-grained locks using std::mutex.
 To achieve this, your implementation needs to have one lock per element of the queue, instead of using one BIG lock for the whole queue.
 Feel free to move the declaration of kMaxQueueSize=1000 to the file queues.h from test.cc.
 You will need this to declare a fixed size array of mutexes.
 For simplicity, you may assume that the number of producer or consumer threads are always in powers of two, and that the total number of operations is always divisible exactly by the number of producers/consumers.

+### Hints
+ - You can add new data structures to the code and/or modify current data structures, if needed.
+You only need to keep the interface the same (so it works with the test code).
+ - You can put a mutex as part of the `Entry` class.
+ - Remember what is local to one thread and what is globally visible.

+### Questions

   - Provide a couple of sentences in the final write-up describing how you convinced yourself your algorithm was implemented correctly.

 ## Problem 2: Use Lock-free programming

 For this problem, you will use lock-free techniques to implement a circular fixed-sized queue.
 As lock-free programming can be rather tricky, you will do this in stages.